getk2/k2-links-for-jce/README.md

 - K2 - http://getk2.org
 - Joomla - http://www.joomla.org

-If you want to provide feedback for this JCE extension, you may use the GitHub issue tracker here:
+If you want to provide feedback for this JCE extension, you may use the GitHub issue tracker here: https://github.com/joomlaworks/K2-Links-for-JCE/issues

+### TO DO
+- Add a language translation file

 ***
 ## DOWNLOAD
-You can grab the latest release here: http://goo.gl/IBwsOz
+You can grab the latest release here: http://goo.gl/IBwsOz (v2.0.1)

 To install this JCE extension, you MUST use the JCE extension installer and not the Joomla installer!